Ammara-Haroon/fake-os/README.md

 All the apps have a menubar at the top with min/max, close, minimise to taskbar buttons.

 - The close button closes/exits the app.
-This is done by removing the app from the html node tree through javascript.
+This is done by removing the app from the HTML node tree through JavaScript.
 - The min/max button makes the app toggle between full screen or standard size.
 This is achieved through CSS styling class and JavaScript.
 - The minimise to taskbar button makes the app invisible and a tab is added to the taskbar which when clicked makes the app appear again.
 This achieved by adding tabs to DOM and changing the CSS display properties of the modal through JavaScript .